Free for BC Police Officers, all others $25.00

 - Identify your police agency operational policy.

-- Explain public accountability – professional reputation.
+- Explain civil liability, public accountability, and professional reputation.

 - Explain and apply the BC Provincial Policing Standards – CEW Threshold and Circumstances of Use.

-- Explain Preferred Target Zones.
+- Explain Preferred Target Zones and potential physiological effects/injuries.

 - Explain how to handle CEW cartridges (loading and unloading).